DoganM95/Red-Magic/Led Control.md

 - 62: fan led only on: breathes cyan & blue
 - 63: fan led only on: breathes green & yellow
 - 64: fan led only on: circles pink
+-
+- 33: fan led only on: blinks orange
+- 34: fan led only on: blinks yellow
+- 35: fan led only on: blinks green
+- 36: fan led only on: blinks cyan
+- 37: fan led only on: blinks blue
+- 38: fan led only on: blinks pink
+- 39: fan led only on: blinks orange
+- 40: fan led only on: blinks blue & pink
+- 41: fan led only on: blinks cyan & purple
+- 42: fan led only on: blinks cyan & orange
+- 43: fan led only on: blinks blue & pink
+- 44: fan led only on: blinks cyan & purple
+- 45: fan led only on: blinks cyan & orange
+- 46: fan led only on: blinks cyan & blue
+- 47: fan led only on: blinks green & yellow

+- 80: all off
+-